sidd0o/MovieRecommender/README.md

-# movie-recommender-system-tmdb-dataset
+# Movie-Recommender-System with Tmdb Dataset
-A content based movie recommender system using cosine similarity
+A content based movie recommender system using cosine similarity and concept of vectorization.